SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Correction: some values can have different colors if their value is zero (consumption, production, grid and battery) (@guergen)
+- Animations are not displayed if the decimal place is 0 and the value is therefore also zero ( @oxident)
+- Icon animation of the battery charge (changes every second when charging/discharging)

 ### 0.8.1 (2022-08-04)
 - fixed applying config under some circumstances